MapManagement/un-chat/learning/protocol-buffer.md

     optional int32 age = 3;
 }
 ```
-Of course, you can define multiple message within one .proto file.
+Of course, you can define multiple messages within one .proto file.
 ```
 message Book {
     required string title = 1;